rome/tools/packages/@romejs/core/server/commands/lint.test.md

  project/index.js:1:4 lint/js/undeclaredVariables ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-  ✖ The unformatted variable is undeclared.
+  ✖ The unformatted variable is undeclared

   > 1 │ if (unformatted) {
       │     ^^^^^^^^^^^